In this article, we’ll outline a more traditional approach to budgeting for Agile Software Development.

 - Application quality management: Certain actions are necessary for assuring quality and maintainability, like various testing procedures, fixing application deficiencies, supporting code and architecture, and so on.

-- Marketing: Marketing complements software development by helping bring your application to market and making it visible to potential clients.
+- Marketing: Marketing complements software or application development by helping bring your application to market and making it visible to potential clients.
 Marketing may include behavior tracking, search engine optimization (SEO), advertising campaigns, and an array of other services.

 - Support: The very nature of applications means they cannot exist without support.
 Just think about how often your computer operating system or smartphone needs updating.
 It’s possible (and likely) that your desired application—while simpler than Windows/ OSX or Android/iOS—will require some budget for continuing support.